mkhisty/2048/README.md

-# 2048
+# 2048 Clone
-I tried to make a 2048 with python
+I tried to make a 2048 with python and tkinter.